AidanTilgner/Simple-Vector-Store/Readme.md

 ### Planned Features
 - Increased store management features
 - Additional redundancy and edge-case checks
+- Additional indexing features, such as an "ignore" configuration, and easy control over indexable file types

 ### Proposed Features
 These aren't "planned" per-se, but if people show interest then I'd be willing to build them: